 Transistor Modes of Operation

 A transistor consists of two junctions which can be biased in different ways.
-The different working modes of the transistor based on different junction biasing is given in the table below:
+The different working modes of the transistor based on different junction biasing are given in the table below:

 |Condition||Emitter Junction (EB)||Collector Junction (CB)||Region of Operation|